msveshnikov/autocode-ai/README.md

 -   Detect missing files/references and ask user confirmation to create them (suggest folder and name by AI)
 -   Adherence to DRY, KISS, and SRP principles
 -   Automatic dependency management and creation of missing files

-## New request

--   Add an optimization and refactoring of seleted file (with specific refactorin prompt addition + README)